 What really shows that the FreeStep Recumbent Cross Trainer is really for everyone out there and is extremely affordable all things considered.

-It’s honestly crazy how many features they managed to include for a fraction of the cost, compared to other options out there.
+It’s honestly crazy how many features they managed to include for a fraction of the cost, compared to other options out there, I mean compared to the Nautilus R616 or the Schwinn 270 this bike is a bargain.

 Started in 1981 by the engineer Roger Teeter after finally getting relief from his chronic back pain via the use of inversion tables, Teeter began working on improving their design and function.